Let The Wood Law Firm Protect Your Rights

 If you’re dealing with Advanced Capital Solutions phone harassment, you may be facing practices that violate your rights.
 At The Wood Law Firm, we’re here to help you navigate these challenges and fight back.
 You could be entitled to statutory damages of up to $1,000, and our services come with no upfront fees.
 You’ll never pay a penny out of your pocket.

-Advanced Capital Solutions (ACS) is a third-party debt collection agency in North Canton, Ohio.
+Advanced Capital Solutions (ACS) is a third-party debt recovery solutions firm and debt collection agency in North Canton, Ohio.
 Established in 2009, ACS operates under the authority to collect debts on behalf of creditors.
 However, their aggressive tactics have raised concerns among consumers.
 While ACS has the right to contact you about outstanding debts, specific laws prevent them from crossing ethical and legal boundaries.

 Several laws regulate debt collection practices to protect consumers from abuse: